Acts of Paul

 The texts are a coherent whole and are generally thought to have been written by one author using oral traditions, rather than basing it on any of the other apocrypha or the orthodox canon.
 The main emphasis of the text is on chastity and anti-Gnosticism.
 According to Tertullian, the author was a priest in Asia Minor.
-While the priest encouraged female ministry, he expressed doctrinal orthodoxy in regard to continence and Resurrection.
-Also, they mentioned the close relationship between sexual purity and salvation.
+Tertullian mentions that after the priest wrote the work adding his own ideas to Paul's fame, the priest was "convicted" and "was removed from his office".

 Overview

 The Acts of Paul — which was declared to be antilegomena by Eusebius in his Church History — consists of narratives depicting Paul's preaching and other activities, such as the Acts of Paul and Thecla, Paul's Correspondence With the Corinthians, and the Martyrdom of the Holy Apostle Paul.

 Paul's Correspondence With the Corinthians was written roughly a century after the death of Paul, with the intention of correcting perceived misinterpretations of Paul's first and second epistles, as well as to counter certain Gnostic teachings.
 This work consists of two letters.
 The first letter is the Epistle of the Corinthians to Paul, in which the author tells the story of how two presbyters had come to Corinth, preaching "pernicious words".
 Specifically, they claimed that God is not almighty, there is no resurrection of the body, man was not created by God, Christ had not come in the flesh, nor was he born of Mary, and the world was created not by God but rather by angels.
 The second letter is Paul's response to the first.
 In this letter, the author repudiates all of the claims made by the two presbyters.

 The Martyrdom of the Holy Apostle Paul tells the story of Paul's last days in Rome.
 Upon learning that Paul had resurrected a young man who had died after falling from a parapet, Nero became fearful that the Roman Empire might be overthrown by the Christians.
 This was the event that precipitated the Neronian persecution of Christians in general, as well as the specific order to behead Paul.
 According to this work, when Paul was beheaded, milk — rather than blood — spurted from his neck.

 Richard J. Bauckham argues that the author of the Acts of Paul drew directly from 2 Timothy in addition to 1 and 2 Corinthians to write a sequel to the Acts of the Apostles based on their understanding of Paul’s final years.